Asare27/alx-system_engineering-devops/README.md

-This is Shell basic task
+pwd-This is Shell basic task
+shell- Coding with shell